tomasvitek/dotfiles/README.md

 ## Install

-Run the `bootstrap.sh` script to copy all your dotfiles to your home folder.
+Run `./dotfiles.sh bootstrap` to load all dotfiles into your home directory.

-## Update
+## Backup

-To keep up to date with your current configuration files, run the `update.sh` script to copy all your dotfiles from your home folder and commit the changes.
+To backup your current dotfiles, run `./dotfiles.sh backup`.